mtpalovic/The-Moving-Average-Strategy/README.md

 This is the repository of my personal project.
-The Golden Cross Strategy is used in the modelling the S&P500 Index as it generates a trading signal when the 50-day moving average crosses above the 200-day moving average.
-Written in jupyter notebook.